IMF March Buys: The 14 Stocks Added To My Fund

 Over in upstream (oil and gas production), contrary to the rumor-mongers you see online, Exxon was strongly profitable even at $50 oil, think $5 billion a year at current production levels.
 They don't start losing money until oil is well into the low $30s, while the $10 billion or so of downstream and chemical profits keep rolling in.
 That low $30s talk now appears to be a real possibility for an extended period - but again, would you rather own a company with two other divisions still making strong profits, or be a pure E&P that is going to hemorrhage cash at current prices?

-And, as you can see, Exxon has massive growth initiatives under way, with efforts to double profits from upstream and chemical and grow profits from downstream around 50% over the next five years.
+And, as you can see, Exxon has massive growth initiatives underway, with efforts to double profits from upstream and chemical and grow profits from downstream around 50% over the next five years.
 This should help dispel the idea that Exxon's growth strategy is solely reliant on much higher oil prices.

-Add it up, and the beefed up 2025 Exxon will be producing around $35 billion a year in annual income at $60 oil and average chemical and refining profit levels.
-This, in turn would be nearly a tripling of earnings to $9 per share.
+Add it up, and the beefed-up 2025 Exxon will be producing around $35 billion a year in annual income at $60 oil and average chemical and refining profit levels.
+This, in turn, would be nearly a tripling of earnings to $9 per share.
 That'd make for a 4x PE ratio on the current stock price.
 And again, we're talking about $60 oil here, not $100 oil or anything pie-in-the-sky.
 As the chart shows, the oil and gas production business remains breakeven down to $40 (not hard when crown jewel new projects like Guyana are coming online at just $35 a barrel) and the chemicals and refining throw off many billions a year in addition to that.

-The company's debtload - again contrary to the fear-mongers - is trivial.
+The company's debt load - again contrary to the fear-mongers - is trivial.
 At just $50 billion, it's a pittance compared to the company's $255 billion of revenues that it pulled in during 2019, or $40 billion a year of EBITDA (which admittedly could go down even more, but was already closer to a trough than a peak).
-If, for some reason it felt compelled, it could turn off growth capex and the dividend for two years and pay off close to the entirety of the debtload.
+If, for some reason, it felt compelled, it could turn off growth capex and the dividend for two years and pay off close to the entirety of the debt load.
 This would probably be a silly business move, but it shows just how far Exxon is from any actual financial strain.

 Remember that oil collapsed in 1986 and didn't finally bottom out until the end of 1998.
 Yet Exxon has raised its dividend every year from 1983 on - even $9 oil in 1998 didn't kill Exxon's dividend increase streak.
 The company has a century-long history of managing through the cycle, and it will win the next upturn as well as it is one of the few oil companies with the courage left to invest heavily now while the sector is in turmoil.